HoangNguyenIOS/iPhone_Bands/README.md

 Development Environment
 ======

 OS X 10.8 Mountain Lion, XCode 5.

-Tested the App in iOS 7.
+The App is tested in iOS 7.

 License and Copyright
 ======